SHt0w/stmt2vec/stmt2vec_attention/Readme.txt

 Training code from the paper "Stmt2vec: Learning Representations of Source Code".

 Dependencies

-This code is written in python.
-To use it you will need:
-Python 2.7
-Recent version of NumPy and SciPy
+Python 2.7 Latest version of NumPy and SciPy Theano 0.9
-Theano 0.9

-Usage Instructions
+Instructions

-To train the Stmt2vec model at the task of extreme summarization:
+To train the stmt2vec model at the task of extreme summarization:
          > python stmt2vec_learner.py <project_path>

-Parameter Settings
+Configuration

-The parameters of this model has been defined in our source code already.
-The most important parameters include the dimension of the token embedding, the dimensions of the hidden layers of GRU, and the window size of the convolutional layer.
+The parameters of this model have been already embedded in our source code.
+Key parameters include the dimension of the token embeddings, the dimensions of the hidden layers of GRU, and the window size of the convolutional layer.
 Other parameters are also important, like the learning rate, the dropout rate, the init_scale, etc.

-we experimented on these parameters, for example, the dimension of the token embedding ranging from 64 to 256,the first GRU hidden layer ranging from 16 to 64, the layer3_window_size ranging from 7 to 17 and the dropout_rate ranging from 0.3 - 0.7.
+We experimented different configurations of these parameters, e.g., the dimension of the token embeddings ranging from 64 to 256; the dimension of the first GRU hidden layer ranging from 16 to 64; the layer3_window_size ranging from 7 to 17; the dropout_rate ranging from 0.3 - 0.7, etc.

-Our final

-Moreover, we have done a lot experiments on the structure of the Stmt2vec and the usage of data and control dependencies.
+Moreover, we have done systematic experiments on different structures of the stmt2vec network and the usage of data/control dependencies.

-When using the code in your research work, you should cite the following paper:

-Stmt2vec: Learning Representations of Source Code.
-Shi Han, Haoyu Dong, Xin Li and Dongmei Zhang.
-2016.